Elevated escapes

 While deviled eggs can be enjoyed any time of year, I do tend to crave them more around Easter.

-Speaking of Easter and my infrequent moments of sentimentality, here’s a little throwback to coordinating smocked outfits and Easter Bunny visits.
+Speaking of Easter and my infrequent moments of sentimentality, here’s a little throwback to coordinating smocked outfits and Easter Bunny visits because if you can’t embarrass your children around the holidays, why did you have them?

-Marla Fowler is a wife, mother, daughter, friend, dreamer, planner and traveler . . . living her best life in Louisiana, Florida, and just about any place else she can, not afraid to turn 50, and ready to share her secrets to living your best life at any age.
+Filling the Nest Luxury Travel & Lifestyle founder, Marla Fowler, is a wife, mother, daughter, friend, dreamer, planner and traveler . . . living her best life in New Orleans, and just about any place else she can, not afraid of her 50s, and ready to share her secrets to filling the nest.